-From Section 2 of the GSP, "The Sustainability Goal of the Cosumnes Subbasin is to ensure that groundwater...continues to be a long-term resource for beneficial users and uses including urban, domestic, agricultural, industrial, environmental, and others."
-Section 14.1 of the GSP states that "Significant and Unreasonable effects associated with Undesirable Results occur when the number of completely dewatered domestic wells exceeds the assumed natural well replacement rate projected to occur over the 20-year implementation horizon."
-GSP Section 5.1.5 reports that there are 2,258 domestic wells in the subbasin, far more than the number of production (433) or public (23) wells in the subbasin.
-Stable water levels ensure groundwater accessibility to existing wells and protects against pump and well failure.
-Domestic wells are typically the most vulnerable to water level decline below the top of well screen because they are often drilled shallower due to lower water use requirements and financial constraints.
-Recharge projects such as this Component will make feasible will help stabilize groundwater levels and ensure a reliable water supply for all users.
+From Section 2 Sustainability Goal of the GSP, "The Sustainability Goal of the Cosumnes Subbasin is to ensure that groundwater...continues to be a long-term resource for beneficial users and uses including urban, domestic, agricultural, industrial, environmental, and others."
+Section 14.1 Undesirable Results for Chronic Lowering of Groundwater Levels of the GSP states that "Significant and Unreasonable effects associated with Undesirable Results occur when the number of completely dewatered domestic wells exceeds the assumed natural well replacement rate projected to occur over the 20-year implementation horizon."
+Therefore, increasing the monitoring of domestic wells and shallower wells will identify negative effects associated with Undesirable Results before they become significant and unreasonable.
+Improving the monitoring network will make sure the small water systems (PM Mutual Water Company and Cosumnes River Indian Association identified in Figure 3 in Attachment 4) and private shallow domestic wells (Figure 3 in Attachment 4) are adequately monitored and will identify any positive impacts to these wells.

+Figure 3 in Attachment 4 shows the location of the domestic wells and water systems within the Basin.
+GSP Section 5.1.5 Well Density per Square Mile reports that there are 2,258 domestic wells in the subbasin, far more than the number of production (433) or public (23) wells in the subbasin.
+Domestic wells are typically the most vulnerable to water level decline because they are often drilled shallower due to lower water use requirements and financial constraints.
+Increased monitoring of domestic wells and shallow water conditions near GDEs and DACs will help identify impacts to these areas.
+By making the implementation of the GSP more feasible, the Component will help stabilize groundwater levels and ensure a reliable water supply for all users.
+Additionally under this Component, the GSAs will ensure that stakeholder outreach and engagement activities include protocols and venues accessible to domestic well users and small water systems in the Basin and suitable for their continued engagement and inclusion.

 The component's contribution to the stability of groundwater will also help address the needs of the Safe and Affordable Fund for Equity and Resilience (SAFER) program.
 SAFER prioritizes funding based on a 2022 Drinking Water Needs Assessment.
-Maps that accompany the 2022 assessment show that areas around Galt are at-risk for water shortage issues and that areas south of Sloughhouse and near lone and in the southern portion of Amador County are potentially at risk for water shortage issues, as shown in Attachment 4 Page \\\\\\.
-In addition, areas near Twin Cities, South of Sloughhouse, and north of lone are at risk for water quality issues.
+Maps that accompany the 2022 assessment show that areas around Galt are at-risk for water shortage issues and that areas south of Sloughhouse and near lone and in the southern portion of Amador County are potentially at risk for water shortage issues, as shown in Figure 3 in Attachment 4.
+In addition, areas near Twin Cities, south of Sloughhouse, and north of Ione are at risk for water quality issues.
+Filling data gaps and expanding the number of RMSs will increase the effectiveness of the SGMA Monitoring Network to protect these users from experiencing Undesirable Results.